 The Sugarloaf shuttle can take you from your condo to the complex for free.
 AGC is 20,000-feet of athletic action, all for reasonable fees.
 And, you never know when you might bump into CVA’s next Olympic bump skier on the weight bench.
 All this antigravity comes with a heavy liability release form, not much different than skiing (have you ever read the back of your lift ticket?).

 If skiing at Sunday River is not a big enough day for you, try the Sunday River Zipline at South Ridge or tubing.
-Kids can enjoy ice skating or tubing while Mom & Dad enjoy a brew and tunes inside at Camp or The Brewhaus.
-Bethel’s free Mountain Explorer shuttle brings the kids, and the family, to the movie theatre in town.
+Kids can enjoy ice skating at White Cap while Mom & Dad enjoy a brew and Sriracha Tator Tots, or wine and their meat and cheese plate with blueberry fig jam on a beautiful wooden board in the shape of the state of Maine at Camp in the slope side Grand Summit Hotel.
+Bethel’s free Mountain Explorer shuttle brings the kids, and the family, to the movie theatre in town or the fun Matterhorn aprés ski bar which is both family-friendly and local infused.

 New Hampshire’s Gunstock has a mountain coaster and the most exhilarating, best Zipline in the East, a perfect compliment to your day carving Gunstock’s scenic slopes is soaring above the ski trails on the longest zip span on the continent.
 Bretton Woods also has a Zipline Canopy Tour for adrenaline seekers, as well as dog sled rides and a climbing wall in the base lodge.

-Big Sky in Montana has ziplines too.
+Big Sky in Montana has ziplines too, and you can view the zip and teh big outdoor pool from the Carabiner bar in the Summit Hotel.
 For a really special Montana excursion, you can tour Yellowstone National Park in winter, a short drive from Big Sky, to see Old Faithful geyser, bison, elk and even coyotes and wolves via snowcoach tour or on snowmobile through the park.

 So next time you are in the mountains, wrap up your skiing so you can have more après ski amusements.
 It makes for good water cooler chat on Monday that you carved Sugarloaf’s White Nitro then banked turns on Maine’s biggest skateboard park all in one day, or skied Lone Peak at Big Sky before watching Old Faithful blast off in Yellowstone in the afternoon.